terraform-ibm-modules/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Merge actions for mergers

-- Use a relevant [conventional commit](https://www.conventionalcommits.org/) message that is based on the PR contents and any release notes provided by the PR author.
+- When merging, use a relevant [conventional commit](https://www.conventionalcommits.org/) message that is based on the PR contents and any release notes provided by the PR author.
 The commit message determines whether a new version of the module is needed, and if so, which semver increment to use (major, minor, or patch).
 - Merge by using "Squash and merge".